gravyboat/bulkeats/content/Meals/turkeysloppyjoes.rst

 :tags: meals, meat
 :image: turkeysloppyjoes_small.jpg

-Turkey slopp joes easy, relatively fast, and very simple to add calories on to with a variety of sides.
+Turkey sloppy joes are easy, relatively fast, and very simple to add calories on to with a variety of sides.
 They're great as leftovers and each meal can feel different depending on which sides you choose to eat with it.
 It's also a decent meal for cutting.

 .. image:: images/turkeysloppyjoes_large.jpg